EEG-based Emotional Video Classification via Learning Connectivity Structure: Experiments

 \subsection{Graph structure analysis}

-For the best case of our method (i.e., $K=3$, no skip layer, and deterministic thresholding), we examine the obtained graph structures in order to understand the learned representations in the perspective of emotional cognitive responses.
-Since the graph structure is different for each data, we obtain a representative graph structure by aggregating multiple graph structures.
-Here, we consider a graph containing the most frequently appearing (top-10\%) edges as the representative structure.
-In Figure \ref{fig:graphs}(a), the ``default graph'' that contains edges activated most frequently regardless of the task (i.e., across different video stimuli) by obtaining the representative graph for all test data.
-Figures \ref{fig:graphs}(b) and \ref{fig:graphs}(c) correspond to the representative graph structures for the video stimuli corresponding to the most positive and most negative valence ratings, respectively.
-Note that the size of a vertex indicates its in-degree; the out-degree is not explicitly shown because it is similar across all vertices (see Appendix C.2).
+We examine the obtained graph structures in order to understand the learned representations from the perspective of affective cognitive responses.
+Since the graph structure is different for each data and each repeated experiment, we obtain a representative graph structure by aggregating multiple graph structures.
+We define the representative graph structure as the one that has edges corresponding to the most frequently appearing edges (top-5\%) in all data.
+Here, we consider only the DEAP database, due to its rich coverage of the scalp with a sufficiently large number of electrodes compared to the DREAMER database.

+Figure \ref{fig:graphs_deap} shows the obtained representative graph structures.
+In Figures \ref{fig:graphs_deap}(a1), \ref{fig:graphs_deap}(a2), and \ref{fig:graphs_deap}(a3), the ``default graphs'' that contain edges activated most frequently regardless of the task (i.e., across different video stimuli) are shown by obtaining the representative graph for all test data.
+Figures \ref{fig:graphs_deap}(b1), \ref{fig:graphs_deap}(b2), and \ref{fig:graphs_deap}(b3) correspond to the representative graph structures for the video stimuli corresponding to the positive valence rating, while Figures \ref{fig:graphs_deap}(c1), \ref{fig:graphs_deap}(c2), and \ref{fig:graphs_deap}(c3) show the graph structures for the video with the negative valence ratings.